orbitersim/orbiter/README.md

 - [Doxygen](https://www.doxygen.nl/index.html) for building the source-level
   documentation for developers.

+By default, the build is configured to create both graphics flavours of the Orbiter executable (although this can be configured with the ORBITER_GRAPHICS CMake flag):
-By default, the Orbiter version with built-in DX7 graphics engine is built.
+- ``orbiter.exe`` is the standalone Orbiter application with built-in DX7 graphics.
-If you want to build the server version for external graphics client support, set the ORBITER_BUILD_WITH_DX7 CMake option to OFF.
-Both versions can be built into the same build directory.
-The version with built-in DX7 graphics is launched with the `./orbiter.exe` executable.
-The server version is located in `./Modules/Server/orbiter.exe` and is launched with `./orbiter_ng.exe`.
+- ``orbiter_ng.exe`` is a launcher for ``./Modules/Server/orbiter.exe`` which is the graphics server version of Orbiter.
+It requires an external graphics client plugin to be loaded via the Modules tab of the Orbiter Launchpad dialog.
-The Orbiter source distribution ships with a DX7 reference graphics client (D3D7Client) with essentially the same functionality as the built-in graphics client.
+The reference D3D7Client is included with the build with essentially the same functionality as the built-in graphics version.
 Use 3rd party client implementations to make use of more modern graphics engines.

 See [README.compile](./README.compile) for details on building Orbiter.